Best Antivirus for Android

 AV-TEST Lab Results

 We have strong confidence in our ability to test antivirus apps, but we also wanted to see how other antivirus experts rate each app.
 Specifically, we looked to AV-TEST’s independent lab results for the more technical tidbits.
 They have been testing Android antivirus apps for their ability to detect the most recent Android malware, such as those added to their database in the past four months prior to each test.
-Almost all of our five top picks got a near-perfect score, with the exception of Trend Micro, which actually got a perfect 100 percent score in AV-TEST’s November 2020 series of tests.
+All of our five top picks got a near-perfect, if not a perfect, score in AV-TEST’s most recent round of tests.

 The Price Is Right!
 Or Is It?